dev47apps/droidcam-linux-client/README.md

 [If your system supports DKMS](./README-DKMS.md), you can instead use `sudo ./install-dkms`.

 ## Sound

+DroidCam can use the Linux ALSA Loopback sound card for audio.
+There are many differences and quirks with the audio layers on different Linux systems.
+It’s recommended you use a regular microphone and keep droidcam for video only.

 Run `sudo ./install-sound` to load the Linux ALSA Loopback sound card which the Droidcam client will use for audio input.